millerms/CranburyChiropractic/_pages/services/laser-therapy.md

 ---

 ## Overview
-Class III (low‑level, “cold”) laser therapy uses focused light energy (**photobiomodulation**) to support your body’s natural processes.
-In many people it may help **calm irritation**, **modulate inflammation**, and **support tissue recovery**—used on its own or alongside adjustments and exercise.
-It’s called “cold” because treatment is non‑thermal and usually doesn’t feel hot.
+Class III “cold” laser uses specific light to support your body’s recovery.
+It may help calm irritation and support tissue healing—used on its own or alongside adjustments and exercise.
+It’s called “cold” because treatment is non‑thermal and usually feels comfortable.
 {: .reveal .reveal--fade }

 ### How it works
-Low‑level laser light is absorbed by cells and can influence mitochondrial activity (ATP production), local circulation, and chemical messengers involved in irritation and healing.
+Cold laser (photobiomodulation) is absorbed by cells and can influence mitochondrial energy (ATP), local circulation, and chemical messengers involved in healing.
 Treatments are non‑invasive and comfortable; we use protective eyewear.
 {: .reveal .reveal--fade }

-### When it may help
+### When we use it
 - Irritated joints or soft tissues after overuse/sprains/strains
 - Tendon complaints (e.g., achilles, rotator cuff, elbow)
 - Plantar fascia or other persistent sore spots